techstackmedia/react-front-to-back/README.md

       </div>
 ```

+**Using React Devtools:**

+Once the React Developer Tools extension is installed in your browser, you can open it to access the component tree and inspect individual components.
+When you run your React application, you will see the component tree with `App` as the parent component and `FeedbackItem` and `Header` as the children components of the `App` component.
+You will also see the props passed to `Header` and the state used in `FeedbackItem` in the React Devtools.

+**Updating State:**

+To update the state in the `App` component, you can utilize the `useState` hook to manage the feedback data dynamically.
+For example, you can add, remove, or modify feedback items by updating the `feedback` state.

 1. **FeedbackItem Component:**
    - The `FeedbackItem` component is a functional component that receives a destructured prop named `item`.
 Inside this prop, there are two properties: `rating` and `text`.
    - The component renders a card-like structure with the `rating` and `text` displayed on the screen.
 The `rating` is displayed inside a `div` with the class `num-display`, and the `text` is displayed inside another `div` with the class `text-display`.